 Biographical information on Kathleen Williams

 HELENA, Mont.
-(AP) — Kathleen Williams of Bozeman is running as a Democrat for Montana's U.S. House seat in the 2018 primary election.
+(AP) — Kathleen Williams of Bozeman has won the Democratic nomination for Montana's U.S. House seat and will challenge Republican Rep. Greg Gianforte in the Nov.
+6 general election.
 Here are some biographical details on Williams.

 NAME: Kathleen Williams.